smoli/dapentry/src/publish/Readme.md

 * `dapentryLib.mjs` - A library containing functionality that is used to compute and render the drawing
 * `index.html` - An example HTML-file that displays the drawing
 * `example.mjs` - JavaScript code that is used by the index.html to display the drawing.
+* `server.js` - A simple nodjs static http-server to display the example
 * `Readme.md` - This file

 ## Using the drawing-code